h2oai/tutorials/Driverless AI/getting-started-with-driverless-ai-test-drive/test-drive.md

  - Country
  - Email

 4\.
+Verify that you are not a robot by checking the "I'm not a robot" box.

+5\.
 Click on **Create account and email temporary password** at the bottom of the page.

 **Note**: A password will be sent to your email within minutes.

-5\.
+6\.
 Check your email for the password.

 ## How to Login